akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

     provider "akamai" {}
     ```

-2. In terminal, specify the variable values for the credentials section you want to use and run `terraform apply`.
+2. In your terminal, specify the variable values for the credentials section you want to use and run `terraform apply`.
 This example includes variables for the `papi` credentials section:

     ```
     AKAMAI_PAPI_HOST=akaa-XXXXXXXXXXXXXXXX-XXXXXXXXXXXXXXXX.luna.akamaiapis.net \